Just opening the news app on your phone can trigger a cascade of stress as we wonder warily what’s coming next.

 If you’ve been struggling to have the bandwidth to keep up with your own life, and don’t feel you have the energy to love anyone else or have faith, know that God promises his love, strength, and power can flow into your heart.

 One choice we can make to choose faith over fears is being humble enough to ask God for the strength, power, and love we need in our lives and relationships.

 How much energy and passion have you been putting into walking closely with God each day?

 But for the fearful, and unbelieving, and abominable, and murderers, and fornicators, and sorcerers, and idolaters, and all liars, their part shall be in the lake that burneth with fire and brimstone; which is the second death.

 This intense verse gives us a glimpse of the kind of conviction God wants us to have about fear and unbelief.
 God lists them right next to murder, fornication, sorcery, and abomination.

 Those of us who are religious tend to think fear and unbelief aren’t really “bad” sins.
 But we don’t always take them seriously as God does.

-Decide to believe today that living in fear and unbelief is serious, so you can be passionate about choosing to be faithful instead.
+Decide to believe today that living in fear and unbelief is serious, so you can be passionate about choosing faith over fear instead.